 Over the past half-century, the Baltimore metropolitan region has produced some of this nation’s top players and coaches at the amateur and professional levels.
 By virtue of UMBC’s historic run to the College Cup in the fall of 2014, Pete Caringi, Jr. has surely cemented himself atop the Mount Rushmore of that elite group of men and women.

-Caringi will become just the third head coach in the history of Retriever Athletics to reach the quarter-century mark in tenure when the 2015 Retrievers take the field in late August.
+Caringi became just the third head coach in the history of Retriever Athletics to reach the quarter-century mark in tenure when the 2015 Retrievers took the field.
 Like a pied piper, he led not only the UMBC campus on the magical mystery tour with an NCAA-record four road victories by shutout in tournament play, but the Retrievers drew fervent fan support from all corners of a pride-filled Charm City.

 The “Retriever Fever” Pitch climaxed in Cary, N.C., as the black-and-gold of UMBC dominated the scene at WakeMed Stadium and the surrounding areas of collegiate soccer’s grandest stage.
 Moments after the heart-breaking 1-0 semifinal loss to eventual national champion Virginia, Caringi’s first thoughts were with the support.

 "That was an amazing crowd," he said of the hundreds of Retriever fans that witnessed the game live.
 Then, he acknowledged, "The whole town got behind us - their enthusiasm says a lot about the school.
 It was an amazing run with an amazing group of players."

 Caringi, his staff, and squad established many school and America East firsts with the march to Cary.
 He presided over the first UMBC Division I and league-sponsored squad to reach a national semifinal.
-The Baltimore native earned national Coach of the Year honors from the sport’s governing body, the NSCAA, and from its most respected publication, Soccer America.
+The Baltimore native earned national Coach of the Year honors from the sport’s governing body, the NSCAA, and from its most respected publication, Soccer America in the 2014 season.
 The ECAC and America East also recognized Caringi and his staff with their top coaching honors.